Chapter 12 — Register Contracts

 ret

 The caller does not read B after return.
 B was scratch inside the routine.
 You do not write out B unless the caller is supposed to use B as a result.
-Register-care cares whether the caller’s B was preserved, not whether B changed inside the callee.
+Register contracts care whether the caller’s B was preserved, not whether B changed inside the callee.

 push / pop means preserved, not out